Jolly Phonics: A Teacher's Guide to Synthetic Phonics

 Pacing: Jolly Phonics typically covers all 42 sounds by the end of Reception or early Year 1.
 Letters and Sounds phases are longer, with Phase 2 and Phase 3 spreading over many weeks in Reception, meaning full phonetic coverage takes longer.

-Intensity: Jolly Phonics lessons are short, frequent, and focused.
+Intensity: Jolly Phonics lessons are short, frequent, and focussed.
 A typical session lasts 20-30 minutes and addresses only one or two new sounds, with substantial revision and blending.
 Letters and Sounds lessons can be longer and may introduce more sounds per session.

 Even well-intentioned teachers make mistakes when implementing Jolly Phonics.
 These are the most common pitfalls and how to sidestep them.

-Mistake 1: Rushing through sounds without sufficient blending practice.
+Mistake 1: Rushing through sounds without sufficient blending practise.
 A teacher introduces four new sounds in a week but spends only 2-3 minutes on blending.
 Children know the sounds but cannot yet blend them into words.
 By the end of the group, they feel lost and disheartened.

 Solution: Spend at least half your phonics lesson time on blending once you have introduced three or four sounds.
 Children must experience success in reading CVC words before moving to the next group.
 If blending is weak, stay in the current group for an extra week.